tanakrit-d/Appium-Swipe-Actions/README.md

-# Enhanced Mobile Scroll Library
+# Enhanced Swipe Actions Library

 ## Currently a Work in Progress
 The goal of this library is to provide more robust and useful scrolling functionality for Appium mobile automation.